 4 Sauna Alternatives for Your Home

-While traditional Finnish sauna remains a popular choice for bathers, adding a sauna to your home has many downsides.
-Saunas are more susceptible to problems like wood deformation.
+While traditional Finnish sauna remains a popular choice for bathers, adding a sauna experience to your home has many downsides.
+At-home saunas are more susceptible to problems like wood deformation.
 Wood deformation has its obvious setbacks, like shorter lifespans and declining experiences.

 There is also the problem of size.
 Unless you have a lot of extra room, building an indoor sauna may not be an option.

 Fortunately, saunas aren't the only way to boost your well-being and quality of life.
-Here are four sauna alternatives for your home.
+Here are four sauna alternatives for your home spa.

 1. Steam Shower

 Despite both saunas and steam rooms being forms of sweat therapy, steam showers are different from (and superior to) saunas.
 For one, you will not have to worry about problems related to wood deformation because steam rooms are built with nonporous materials like ceramic tiles, natural stones, etc.

 Another difference is temperature.
 Sauna temperatures range between 160°F and 200°F with very little humidity.